MKD20590/Dimension-Switcher/README.md

 <br>

 ## 🔴About
 Dimension Switcher is a 2D & 3D platformer game where you can try and play a level to enjoy the rhythm of a personally made music.
 Your objective is simple, to find Cooper the dog that is hiding somewhere in the level.
 I created all the scripts, assets, music and also created the level design.
-Here are some details about Run n Beat's development
+Here are some details about Dimension Switcher's development
 <br>

 ## 📂Files description

 ```
-├── Dimension Switcher                # Contains everything needed for Run n Beat to work.
+├── Dimension Switcher                # Contains everything needed for Dimension Switcher to work.
    ├── Assets                         # Contains every assets that are integrated with unity to create the game, like the scripts and the art.
       ├── Animations                  # Contains every animation clip and animator controller that is used for the game.
       ├── Fonts                       # Contains every fonts used to the display the text in the game.